Long-term study of the 2020 magnetar-like outburst of the young pulsar PSRJ1846-0258 in Kes 75: Timing analysis

-We find that \hbpsr\, experienced rapid torque fluctuations during its outburst.
+In summary, we find \hbpsr\, experienced rapid torque fluctuations during its outburst.
 Prior to 2020 June, the spin-down rate was stable at $\dot{\nu}\sim-6.6\times10^{-11}\,$Hz s$^{-1}$.
-A large $\sim 10^{-5}$\,Hz increase in $\nu$ and a 3\% decrease in $\dot{\nu}$ was measured in the 2020 June 26 (MJD 59026) {\it{NICER}} data, while the spin measurements the following month appeared to have evolved towards values more similar to the pre-outburst $\nu$ and $\dot{\nu}$.
-Such behavior in spin and spin-down rate is consistent with the expected spin evolution of a pulsar experiencing a spin-up glitch event (see e.g. \citealt{esposito11}) between 2020 May 27 and 2020 June 26.
-The sparse sampling in this period yields poor constraints on the glitch epoch and thus several statistically valid timing models corresponding to different fractional frequency jumps $\Delta\nu/\nu$ in the range of $\sim2$-$5\times10^{-6}$ -- the same jump size as was reported for the glitch event that accompanied the 2006 outburst of \hbpsr\, \cite{kuiper06}.
-This strong glitch event is confirmed by \cite{hu23} who also carried out a timing analysis of \hbpsr\, during its 2020 outburst using the \textit{Swift} and \textit{NICER} monitoring datasets.
+A large $\sim 10^{-5}$\,Hz increase in $\nu$ and a 3\% decrease in $\dot{\nu}$ was measured in the 2020 June 26 (MJD 59026) {\it{NICER}} data, while the spin measurements the following month (i.e. July 2020) appeared to have evolved towards values more similar to the pre-outburst $\nu$ and $\dot{\nu}$.
+Such behavior in spin and spin-down rate is consistent with the expected spin evolution of a pulsar experiencing a spin-up glitch event (see e.g. \citealt{hobbs10}) between 2020 May 27 and 2020 June 26.
+The sparse sampling in this period yields poor constraints on the glitch epoch and thus several statistically valid timing models corresponding to different fractional frequency jumps $\Delta\nu/\nu$ in the range of $\sim2$-$5\times10^{-6}$ -- of similar size to the glitch event that accompanied the 2006 outburst of \hbpsr\ by \cite{kuiper09a}.

-Between 2020 August 2 and August 21 (MJDs 59063 to 59082), unlike typical post-glitch recovery, the spin-down rate steadily decreased until it reached a minimum of $\sim7.1\times10^{-11}\,$Hz s$^{-1}$.
+Between 2020 August 2 and August 21 (MJDs 59063 to 59082), unlike typical post-glitch recovery, the spin-down rate steadily decreased until it reached a minimum of $\sim -7.1 \times 10^{-11}\,$Hz s$^{-1}$.
 Over the following weeks $\dot{\nu}$ increased again but at an irregular rate.
 Our results, shown in Figure~\ref{Fig:spin_par_comp}, are consistent with the spin-down rates reported by \cite{hu23}.
-Due to visibility constraints, the monitoring of \hbpsr\, with {\it{NICER}} stopped in 2020 November.
+Due to visibility constraints, the monitoring of \hbpsr\, with {\it{NICER}} were interrupted at the end of 2020 November.
 When observations resumed in 2021 March, the pulsar's torque was stable again, but with a spin-down rate $\dot{\nu}\sim-6.7\times10^{-11}\,$Hz s$^{-1}$ slightly lower than its pre-outburst value.